 Having a space ready for guests has brought so much joy to our lives.
 We have a lot of surprise and last-minute guests.
 It’s honestly our favorite way to catch up with far away friends and family with a late night bottle of wine and an episode of The Office.

 Thank you so much for taking a tour of our guest space!!
-It was a lot of fun to decorate! xx – Elsie
+It was a lot of fun to decorate!
+If you want to see more of our bedroom spaces or inspiration check out our Pinterest board here! xx – Elsie